-Subsequently, these were sometimes filed together with the Forms 540 but more often separately—in which case the TNA Catalogue shows them, where they exist, as a separate “piece” in the relevant AIR Class, though not necessarily numbered in order of creation.
-Entries in the TNA Catalogue warrant close study of description and order, in the initial Search results and by checking the Browse from here option, lest the full set be missed.
+Subsequently, these were sometimes filed together with the Forms 540 but more often separately—in which case the TNA Catalogue shows them, where they exist, as Appendices in separate “pieces” in the relevant AIR Class, though not necessarily numbered in order of creation.
+Entries in the TNA Discovery catalogue warrant close study of description and order, in the initial Search results and when checking the Browse from here option, lest the full set be missed.

 So, for example, because the 211 Squadron record in AIR 27/1303 began in January 1944, the period for 1943 in India was thought by some to be missing, but it had simply been filed all along with earlier material: in AIR 27/1302.